AMarinic92/4560-IA/README.md

 The Internet Archive also provided us with some of their JIRA ticket issues and an accessibility report to help us create our accessibility checker.

+For example, one of the issues was links that just said "Click Here", which is bad practice as it may cause issues for users of assistive technologies.
+We investigated using summarization and tokenization for generating descriptive links to assist with this issue.

-### Feedback From Brenton
+### Feedback From Internet Archive

-Throughout the process, we worked closely with our Internet Archive partner, Brenton who was able to provide some feedback and suggested some features.
+Throughout the process, we worked closely with our Internet Archive partner who was able to provide some feedback and suggest some features.

 Suggestions made: